Tobias-Fischer/rt_gene/rt_gene_model_training/README.md

 ## Model training code (pytorch)
 **This is currently experiemental**
-- First, generate the new patches from the new rt_gene pipeline using `GenerateEyePatchesDataset.py`.
-This wil create new directories inside RT_GENE/subject/inpainted of left_new and right_new
+- First, generate the new patches from the new RT-GENE pipeline using `GenerateEyePatchesDataset.py`.
+This will create new directories inside "RT_GENE/subject/inpainted": "left_new" and "right_new".
-- Compile the left_new and right_new patches along the labels into a h5 file using `GenerateRTGeneH5Dataset.py`, optinally augment the patches here to make it as similar to `prepare_dataset.m` from the tensorflow preparation stage
+- Compile the left_new and right_new patches along the labels into a h5 file using `GenerateRTGeneH5Dataset.py`, optionally augment the patches here to make it as similar to `prepare_dataset.m` from the tensorflow preparation stage.
-- Finally, run `train_mode.py` on the h5 dataset generated.
+- Finally, run `train_model.py` on the h5 dataset generated.
 This will take a while.
-Options are in the argument parser.
+Available options can be viewed by running `train_model.py --help`.

 ## List of libraries
 - Tensorflow; [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0), [Link to website](http://tensorflow.org/)